FlawlessBaguettes/baguette-backend/README.md

 The application can be accessed `http://localhost:5000`.

 NOTE: To use ngrok for local tunelling, run the command `flask run --no-reload`.
-This will then generate a random URL that exposes the local development server on the internet
+This will then generate a random URL that exposes the local development server on the internet.

+NOTE: Currently, to use the Youtube Data API, the ngrok URL must be used to generate a new client secret in the Google Developer Console.